ECC-BFMC/Documentation/source/data/brain.rst

 ++++++++++++++++++++++++

-The processes project consist of multiple processes that run concurrently and can be activated or deactivated using certain **flags** present in the Main Script.
+The processes project consist of multiple processes that run concurrently and can be activated or deactivated using certain **flags** present in the **Main** Script.

-This is the script that initiates all the processes, including the most important one - the GateWay.
+This is the script that initiates all the processes, including the most important one - the Gateway.
-The message queues are initialized as well and they are listed based on priority (which is not handled, just given out as a hint)
+The message queues are initialized as well and they are listed based on priority.

   #.
 Critical
   #.
 Warning